Govt. Tourism License 3195/080/81

 The reason why the mountain is so little known is that it was only cleared for climbing by the Nepalese government in 2002.
 The French and British teams violated the summit in the same year from the southwest ridge.
 Since then, it has gained its fame as a classic isolated peak in the Mahalangur massif and the fourth-highest trekking peak in the southern massif near the Thame and Gokyo valleys.

-This breathtakingly beautiful Peak has then called many daring climbers and adventurers after its first ascension.
+This breathtakingly beautiful Kyajo Ri Peak Climbing is then called many daring climbers and adventurers after its first ascension.
 If you also received its calling, then we are here to take you to the top of this stunning summit via our 16-day Kyajo Ri Peak climbing expedition from where you can appreciate the magnanimous beauty of Lhotse, Everest, Makalu, Ama Dablam, Cho Oyu, Baruntse and many other surrounding peaks.

 In addition to the mind-boggling mountain vistas, you will also have the incredible chance to immerse yourself in the vibrant culture of the Himalayas via our Kyajo Ri peak climbing tour.
 You will have the opportunity to be the part of iconic Everest Base Camp trail reaching all the way to Namche and discovering the authentic settlements of Thame and Mende along the way.